kirovj/lightspeed/README.md

 ...and placing a replacement `style.scss` file in your sass folder.

 ## Original
-This template is based on the Jekyll template [Light Speed Jekyll](https://github.com/bradleytaunt/lightspeed) by Bradley Taunt.
+This template is based on [lightspeed](https://github.com/carpetscheme/lightspeed) by carpetscheme which is based on the Jekyll template [Light Speed Jekyll](https://github.com/bradleytaunt/lightspeed) by Bradley Taunt.

 ## License